-- · Professional development and continuing education courses not accepted. - Professional licensure programs and CAGS: transfer courses must be advanced graduate level. - Professional licensure programs: courses used for initial licensure or open to undergraduates are not accepted. - · Master of Management: bachelor's degree required to transfer graduate credit. - Cambridge College courses taken as a non-degree student are evaluated and, if appropriate, counted as transfer credit.
-The transfer credit limit for your program may not be exceeded.
+- Professional development and continuing education courses not accepted. - Professional licensure programs and CAGS: transfer courses must be advanced graduate level. - Professional licensure programs: courses used for initial licensure or open to undergraduates are not accepted. - Master of Management: bachelor's degree required to transfer graduate credit. - Cambridge College courses taken as a non-degree student are evaluated and, if appropriate, counted as transfer credit.
+The transfer credit limit for your program may not be exceeded. - One school collaborative course (3 credits) may be accepted into a non-licensure master's degree program.